joematthews/extreme-angular/README.md

 ### Font Ligatures

-VS Code is capable of using 'font ligatures' -- not everyone likes font ligatures, but I really enjoy them.
+VS Code is capable of using 'font ligatures' -- they are worth trying if you haven't already.

 The two most popular fonts that support font ligatures are [Fira Code](https://github.com/tonsky/FiraCode) and [Jet Brains Mono](https://www.jetbrains.com/lp/mono/).
-I typically use the 'Regular' `*.ttf` variant of each font.
+The 'Regular' `*.ttf` variant of each font is a good starting point.

 After downloading and installing the font of choice, add the font to the `fontFamily` and enable `fontLigatures` in the VS Code user settings: